GraphiteEditor/Graphite/node-graph/rfcs/async-execution-model.md

 # Unresolved questions

-- The remaining half of the status-product question: `meet(Partial, Fallback)` masks partiality; whether finality and error need to be carried as a pair.
-(The no-stand-in half is resolved by `Error`.)
 - Partial epochs: futures that publish intermediate data (streams, progressive decode) want a weaker invalidation than completion.
 - Arena ownership and reset policy in the editor executor (the largest undesigned integration piece).
 - LRU capacity policy; exact policy for provisional errors.